cs19b021iittp/data_pirates/README.md

 # CO PROJECT

-# PHASE 1 ( Only printing Register and Memory Elements)
+# PHASE 1 ( Printing Register and Memory Elements)

 This is a simple C++ file which supports assembly language written with following MIPS instructions (same syntax of those):